Last Updated: January 2019

 We may share your Personal Data with third party companies where we have a legal basis for doing so such as to provide you with our services or because we ourselves use service providers outside of the European Economic Area (EEA).
 The EEA includes the European Union countries as well as Iceland, Liechtenstein and Norway.
 Transfers outside of the EEA are sometimes referred to as ‘third country transfers’.

 If we transfer your information outside of the EEA to third parties, we will take steps to ensure that your privacy rights continue to be protected as outlined in this Policy.
 This may require us to take certain additional steps to ensure that appropriate safeguards are in place if that third country is not deemed by the European Commission to offer an adequate level of protection for your privacy rights, which may include use of contractual safeguards to allow you to be able to enforce your rights and ensure these are preserved.
-In certain circumstances, we may need to ask you for your explicit consent to such third country transfers and will always do so in writing and giving you full information about why we need your consent and your right to withdraw that consent at any time (together with the consequences of withdrawal).
+In certain circumstances, we may need to ask you for your explicit consent to such third country transfers and will always do so in writing and will give you full information about why we need your consent and your right to withdraw that consent at any time (together with the consequences of withdrawal).

 Your individual rights